Shivani-781/Shivani-781/README.md

 <br>

 I'm a Computer Science Undergraduate passionate about exploring the field of Data Science and Artificial Intelligence.
 I have worked on multiple projects involving technologies like Machine Learning, Natural Language Processing, Computer Vision, Web Development and Mobile App Development.
-Be it Artificial Intelligence or Adobe Illustrator, I 🖤 them both.
+Be it Artificial Intelligence or Adobe Illustrator, I 🖤 AI.

 <br>